mizutanilab/biomimetic-nn/README.md

 ```
 In this example, the Dense hidden layer were commented out to replace it with a Schizo layer of 50% parameter reduction.
 You can set the reduction ratio using argument `reduction_ratio`.
 Parameter reduction of 50-80% seems to give good results, so we recommend 50% as a first choice and try a higher level.

-## Code used for generating our figures
+## Code used for our paper figures
 under construction.

 ## Reference